rspack-contrib/rsbuild-plugin-workspace-dev/README.md

    */
   match?: (stdout: string) => boolean;
   /**
     * Whether to skip starting the current sub-project.
-Default is `false`.
-   * Useful for sub-projects that do not need to be started.
+The default value is `false`, typically used to skip sub-projects that don't need to be started.
+    * When the value is `prune`, the specified project will be pruned, meaning that the project and all its direct and indirect dependencies will not be started by the plugin.
+    * When the value is `true`, the current sub-project will be skipped from starting, but no pruning will be performed, meaning that the project's direct and indirect dependencies will still be started by the plugin.
    */
   skip?: boolean;
 }